primaryobjects/oracle/README.md

 ### Output

-The result of measuring for odd numbers results in the following output below.
+The result of measuring for even numbers, results in the following output below.

 ```
 {'100': 242, '000': 271, '010': 260, '110': 251}